 - Thin Soups

-- …and other food you can eat without chewing.
+- and other food you can eat without chewing.

-When drinking, make sure you do not use a straw.
-The sucking motion can loosen your sutures and slow the clotting process.
-The same goes for smoking.
-If you have prolonged pain, bleeding, irritation, or feel that the extraction site is not healing properly, call your dentist for a follow up right away.
+After your wisdom teeth extraction, if you have prolonged pain, bleeding, irritation, or feel that the extraction site is not healing properly, call your dentist for a follow up right away.